JaedanC/pygui/README.md

 1. The binding is **auto-generated**:

-    Over time, the API for ImGui will change, and so keeping up with the changes is hard if you plan on manually updating the wrapper to match the changes.
-Pygui fixes this by dynamically generating the binding between cimgui and python to *significantly reduce* the manual work required to maintain the wrapper.
+    Over time, the API for ImGui will change, and so keeping the wrapper up the date can be tedious.
+Pygui fixes this by dynamically generating the binding between cimgui and python to **significantly reduce** the manual work required.

-    Every struct and function (within reason) is mapped from cimgui to pygui.
+    Every struct and function in cimgui can be mapped to python through cython.
 You as a user can then choose to activate and/or modify a default wrapper of the function.
 In a majority of cases the default implementation will work out-of-the-box, but for more complicated functions (like mapping python lists to c arrays), some manual work is required.

     This also meant that including **docking** and **multi-viewport** support was easy.
 I just switched branch and rebuilt the binding!
-As time progresses, this repository should continue to be useful.

 2. Writing pygui code is *almost* exactly the same as writing imgui code.

-    A deliberate choice of pygui is to match imgui's API as much as possible.
-I'm not interested in adding wrapper `App` classes or anything like that.
+    A deliberate choice for pygui was to match ImGui's API as much as possible.
+Pygui does **NOT** have, an `App` class with a main function, `with` clauses for auto `begin()` and `end()`, odd behaviour that removes the immediately-mode-ness of ImGui.
 Pygui is just a wrapper!
-Setting up the glfw context is left to user, (exactly like imgui's minimal examples!).
+Setting up the glfw context is left to user exactly like ImGui's minimal examples!

-    Secondly, function calls match imgui as much as possible.
-Where imgui expects (for example) `int*` parameters, these have been replaced with pygui wrappers, so that the `input_` style functions work exactly like they do in imgui.
+    Consequently, pygui codes looks extremely similar to ImGui code.
+Where ImGui expects (for example) `int*` parameters, these have been replaced with pygui wrappers, so that the `input_` style functions work exactly like they do in imgui.
 There is no weird returning of multiple values in a tuple to retrieve inputs.

+    The only additions are designing around C complexity.
+For example, functions that expected arrays can now take python lists, callbacks functions now take python functions pointers, and userdata can be supplied with arbitrary python objects, to name a few.
+Basically, you leverage what makes Python a great language; It's ease of use!

-3. An `__init__.pyi` file is included with comments from cimgui.
+3. An `__init__.pyi` file is included **with comments** from cimgui.

-    This makes developing with pygui much easier because many code editors recognise the `__init__.pyi` as the interface and such will do intellisense using it.
-No red squiggly lines, no guessing of function parameters, and no need to check imgui.h for comments.'
+    This makes developing pygui much easier than other wrappers because many code editors will perform intellisense on `__init__.pyi`.
+No red squiggly lines, no guessing of function parameters, and no need to check `imgui.h` for comments.

 4. An extensive pygui demo window is included (`pygui_demo.py`).

     Some other wrappers don't include an example.
-My demo window tests all the functions, methods, and fields in pygui.
-It even has some functions from the imgui demo done in pygui, just to show that even the most complicated of features is not only possible in python, but often much simpler too.
+My demo window tests many functions, methods, and fields from the wrapper.
+You will be surprised that even the most complicated of features is not only possible with pygui, but often much simpler to create than ImGui.

-5. It's fast, because you spend a minimal amount of time inside Python.
+5. It's performant, because you spend a minimal amount of time inside Python.

-    Pygui uses imgui's backend so all of the rendering is in c++.
-I don't need to maintain a rendering context inside Python.
-The imgui devs have done it for me.
-But, you can still write your own renderer if you need, because the vertices (etc) are still available to be read in python.
+    Pygui uses ImGui's backend so all of the rendering is in c++.
+You don't need to maintain a rendering context inside Python.
+The ImGui devs have done it for us.
+But, you can still write your own renderer if you need, because the draw data is still available to be read from Python.

 ## Limitations

 1. The current build assumes windows as the platform.
 Some work would be required to enable linux/mac builds.
-2. glfw/cimgui/imgui_impl need to be linked at runtime (dll) which may hurt performance slightly.
+2. glfw and cimgui is linked at runtime with a DLL which may hurt performance slightly.
-3. Not all imgui functions are activated.
+3. Not all ImGui functions are activated, but with some work more can be.
 This is by design so that I can verify a function's template implementation works before activating it.
 See "Developing pygui" down below for more information.
 4. More work would be required to enable additional backends.
-I've attempted to make this easier though the modular nature of the CMake script and binding generator script.
-5. No `with` functionality has been added.
-No being lazy; your `pygui.begin()` must have a `pygui.end()`.
+Since cimgui also wraps backends too, this should be possible to do as long as you have a way to write the c++ minimal example in Python.

 ## Getting Started

 The easiest way to get started with pygui is to download the release.
-This includes pygui and imgui precompiled into a python package that can be imported.
-Just extract the contacts to your python project folder.
+This includes pygui and cimgui precompiled into a python package that can be imported.
+Just extract the contents to your Python project folder.

 Make sure you have installed the [Latest Microsoft Visual C++ Redistributable Version](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist).